 On a Safari-style camp float we employ one guide to serve as the full-time camp host, chef, and gear boat captain.
 His role during the Safari-style camp trip is to row several miles ahead of the guide boats to establish a top quality camp located on prime steelhead water.
 While our guests enjoy a day of fishing, the camp host will convert a primitive campsite into a comfortable living space complete with a wall tent, guest sleeping tents, cots, tables, chairs, sunshades, a washing station, a kitchen, and a privy.
 One advantage of doing a safari-style trip is that the camp host will have all day to find the very best campsite with high quality steelhead water right out in front of it.
 The unwritten rule on the Deschutes is that the camp water belongs to those who are camping on it that night.
 It will be the first piece of water that our guests will fish in the morning before heading off to float for the rest of the day.
 Every pair of anglers will share a large walk-in tent with plenty of headroom for standing, two cots, sleeping pads, and a lantern.
 The tents are provided in case of rain and for those who need some privacy, but many choose to carry their cot out of the tent to sleep under the starry desert sky.
 We do not have mosquitos or gnats or other pesky insects on the Deschutes, so you can truly enjoy the outdoor experience in comfort.

 Safari-style camp meals are served at the dining table inside the wall tent.
 The walls of the tent offer protection from the afternoon winds that blow on the Deschutes as well as some needed shade on hot days and wind protection on cool days.
 After dinner, the dining table is often the center of festivities for guests who wish to stay up late enjoying the company of their buddies, the sound of the river and the brilliant night sky.
 Safari-style steelhead camp floats can accommodate groups as large as six anglers or as small as one angler.
-The minimum duration of a Safari-style camp float is two nights/three days and as long as four nights/five days.
+The minimum duration of a Safari-style camp float is 1 night/two days and as long as three nights/four days.
 Pricing is based on even numbers of anglers – with two anglers per guide boat.
 If you have an odd number of anglers you will be charged the rate of the next highest even number of anglers.

 TRADITIONAL STYLE CAMP FLOAT TRIPS